JosephChege4/mds_analysis/README.md

 ## Dashboard Preview

-> \[I will include a screenshot here of the Power BI dashboard once available.
+> \[I will include a screenshot here of the Power BI dashboard once it is available.
 It will be uploaded to GitHub and linked using markdown.]

 Key components: